MoonPoet/xaprb-src/content/blog/2017/my-home-gym.md

 image: "/media/2017/10/victor-freitas-604838-unsplash.jpg"
 ---

-After leaving CrossFit, I found a workout rhythm that works well for me, and gradually stocked my basement and patio with a few essentials so I can vary my workouts.
-Now I can do pretty much anything I used to do at a really nice CrossFit gym.
-CrossFit is great because the equipment needed is fairly minimal anyway.
+After leaving CrossFit, I found a [workout rhythm](/blog/my-workout-regimen/) that works well for me, and gradually stocked my basement and patio with a few essentials so I can vary my workouts.
+Now I can do pretty much anything I used to do at a really nice CrossFit gym.[^jargon] CrossFit is great because the equipment needed is fairly minimal anyway.
 People often ask "where are the machines?" and the insider's joke is "we don't use machines, we build them."
 Here's what's in my "garage gym."

 <!--more-->

-Jargon note: Rx is CrossFit slang for "as prescribed," which a lot of athletes will not do---they will "scale" the workout to fit their level of ability.
-Rx workouts assume a high degree of overall fitness.
-Also, "box" is what you call a CrossFit gym.

 ### Pullup Bar